 To operate safely, efficiently, and per applicable law, the Employer will communicate safety, facility, and security-related materials to employees in English.
-Additionally, all team or department meetings related to business operations, safe and resident care will be conducted English.
+Additionally, all team or department meetings related to business operations, safe and resident care will be conducted the inclusion and acknowledgment of members who desire to read the contract in their native language.
+The Parties will collaborate at the Statewide or Facility-specific Labor Management

-The Union may publish its' collective bargaining agreement in multiple languages to ensure the inclusion and acknowledgment of members who desire to read the contract in their native language.
-The Parties will collaborate at the Statewide or Facility-specific Labor Management Committee to determine whether the Union should publish the agreement in a language other than English.
+English.